nju33/tirashi-observer-bot/README.md

 3. Setup a GAS project running `clasp create --rootDir projects/tirashi-observer-bot` or `clasp clone <scriptId> --rootDir projects/tirashi-observer-bot`, and then
     1. Add `projectId` into the `.clasp.json`
        (In command, run `clasp setting projectId <projectId>` on the `tirashi-observer-bot/`)
-    2. Register the number of the same project from the the settings page of the script editor.
+    2. Register the number of the same project from the settings page of the script editor.
 (You can open the script editor by `clasp open`)
        ![](https://cloud.nju33.com/eXx2280ZyFwQSsOwwTXf+)
 4. Setup the script properties.
     1. `cd projects/tirashi-observer-bot`